#297: Python year in review (2020 edition) Transcript

 49:05 No, exactly.
 I think those are like really a lot of these really important applications of the technology.
 When in the health domain, people are doing good and useful stuff, but they should not do that stuff at that type of cost, which means sharing all of their sensitive data with companies that will you know, wanted for some other reason.

-49:26 I did a class with not Jupiter, but it was all colab based this morning.
+49:26 I did a class with not Jupyter, but it was all colab based this morning.
 So yeah, I use it a lot.
 I think it's great for beginners.
 Like I said, for a lot of people who are scientists or engineers, that's what they sort of consider Excel.
-And so a lot, a lot of them sort of want to sit in Jupiter all day.
+And so a lot, a lot of them sort of want to sit in Jupyter all day.
 They don't even want to like think about modules or code or even software engineering, right.
 And so it's somewhat of a challenge for me to sort of say, Okay, let's talk about some engineering skills and some good best practices.
-For Python projects are like, I don't want to leave Jupiter right?
-Can I do this on Jupiter?
+For Python projects are like, I don't want to leave Jupyter right?
+Can I do this on Jupyter?
 Like, well, you, you could, but you kind of don't want to per se, but yeah, definitely cool.
-I think what I'd love to see as an as is fancy my PI checker hooked up with pandas on Jupiter that would make my day because that's one of the things that I find confuses people just with pandas having 50 ways to do things and then objects returning five different types are methods that return five different types.
-Like you don't get any tab completion or any of that good stuff in in Jupiter when you're doing a lot of the machine learning stuff.
+I think what I'd love to see as an as is fancy my PI checker hooked up with pandas on Jupyter that would make my day because that's one of the things that I find confuses people just with pandas having 50 ways to do things and then objects returning five different types are methods that return five different types.
+Like you don't get any tab completion or any of that good stuff in in Jupyter when you're doing a lot of the machine learning stuff.

-50:35 Yeah, and a bunch of like, grown up engineering stuff is coming to Jupiter, right?
+50:35 Yeah, and a bunch of like, grown up engineering stuff is coming to Jupyter, right?
 Like NB Dev, and B, QA.
 Some of these other stuff that's coming is making it way more interesting for that regard.
 Yeah,

 50:46 the MB dev stuff is interesting, just coming.
 I mean, that's sort of taking it to that sort of literate style of programming.
-We're gonna stay in Jupiter all day and do everything from that.
+We're gonna stay in Jupyter all day and do everything from that.
 And then, you know, Netflix has their stuff where they're deploying Jupyter Notebooks to production.
 Yeah, it

 51:01 was paper mill.
 Yeah.
 Reason, have I. And then I'm gonna run the chooser.
 So I,

-51:05 yeah, I mean, I use Oh, so I use Jupiter everyday for my writing.
+51:05 yeah, I mean, I use Oh, so I use Jupyter everyday for my writing.
 I don't use slides.
 I just do live coding.
 And and I find that's a great way to show them, not just the answer.
 This is how you post something.
 But this is the process you use to get to the solution is teaching people that process is really important.
 It also means I can share with them everything that I typed during the day really, really easily.
 People are a little resistant to using it, especially experienced developers, they're like, wait, what is this thing?
 Why are you not using a normal ID?
 I've actually had to force myself in the last year to remember Oh, yeah, we should do a few exercises and tell them to use the ID.
-So they won't think that everything is done in Jupiter.
+So they won't think that everything is done in Jupyter.
 That's a great environment.
 But like, there are other ways to go software.

 51:46 Why is Python only running this weird web browser thing?

 51:50 Speaking of this, this is another I think this is another reason why Python has taken off so much just that you want stuff to be dynamic.
 If you're doing the sort of data sciency type of work, you want to run your code that way, even if you're running it in an IV in a more traditional way.
-But I think Jupiter has especially not just like, Oh, you want to have like these little notebook cells in your browser.
+But I think Jupyter has especially not just like, Oh, you want to have like these little notebook cells in your browser.
 But more like, this is the type of way you want to interact with code, run something, change a line run again, run that part.

 52:16 Well, they're coming from too, they're coming from notebook environments.
 And so this, this makes sense for a lot of these people

 52:22 and being able to explain it, you know, on the same, just in one look like instead of going, here's five slides explaining what I'm about to do, or here's just the code.
 Now, let me sit here and explain it to you I can, I can literally break it down line by line.
 Okay, this is what's about to happen.
 Now, let's run this and watch it happening as we go.
 For people who don't write Python full time.
 Again, it's amazing.
 Because for them, they can see it piece by piece, just like you know, my daughter, I'm just trying to teach her how to read early.
 And it's just like, like break it up piece by piece.
 And like you can do that when you're training young experienced the wise pathania says and just say like, hey, let's just look at what this does.
 And if we want to dig into it, it's almost like having a debugger in your presentation.
-And just being able to like, stop at any point in time and go, alright, let's let's jump in.
+And just being able to like, stop at any point in time and go, alright, let's jump in.
 Let's go deeper.
 Let's really talk about this.

 53:13 Yeah, or be able to step back two lines of your execution true.
 All right, just for the time being, guys.
 Last night, Ruben, you get the final thought in this one,